bishmaybarik/nightlight_atlas/README.md

 ## Acknowledgements

-I would like to thank **Development Data Lab** for their outstanding work in compiling these datasets.
-Proper credits are given to the data contributors below:
+This project is a self-initiated endeavor with no affiliation to any organization, undertaken solely for personal research and analytical exploration.
+I sincerely appreciate the efforts of **Development Data Lab** in compiling these datasets.
+Proper credit is given to the data contributors below.

 ### References
 - Asher, S., Lunt, T., Matsuura, R., & Novosad, P. (2021). *Development research at high geographic resolution: An analysis of night-lights, firms, and poverty in India using the SHRUG open data platform.* The World Bank Economic Review, 35(4).
 - Henderson, J. V., Storeygard, A., & Weil, D. N. (2011). *A bright idea for measuring economic growth.* American Economic Review.

+---

+Note: I aim to keep this project up-to-date.
+If you have any suggestions or contributions, please feel free to open a pull request.
+Your input is always welcome!

 ---